 Dr. Tony Waters

-Tony Waters is Director of the Institute for Religion, Culture, and Peace and Lecturer in Peace Studies at Payap University, Thailand.
+From July 2017 to March 15, 2022, Tony Waters was Director of the Institute for Religion, Culture, and Peace and Lecturer in Peace Studies at Payap University, Thailand.
 He is also Professor of Sociology at California State University, Chico, since 1998.
 He previously worked in Thailand as a Peace Corps Volunteer (1980-1982), and later worked in refugee camps in Thailand and Tanzania.
 He has written books about humanitarian relief operations, classical social theory, and criminology.

 He has a PhD degree in Sociology from the University of California, Davis (1995).